kolesa-team/backend-department/grades_en.md

 ### Hard Skills
 - Programming language (any)
-- Knowledge of what PHP (1C, Go, Java, Python etc. depends on your team) is and readiness to learn it
+- Knowledge of what PHP (Go, Python, Java, 1C  etc. depends on your team) is and readiness to learn it

 ### Responsibilities
 - Have a mad desire to become a back-end developer